Awakening to

 One of the ways I like to describe this is that all experience is a conversation between body and metaphor or substance and the formless.

 A common issue that arises with talking about spiritual experiences is that abstract nouns are made concrete.
-This reifies experience and stops people being able to be in touch with the underlying felt-experience of it.
+This reifies experience and stops people from being able to be in touch with the underlying felt experience of it.

 To illustrate this, here are some abstract nouns of spiritual experiences that are often reified and talked about as if they are concrete: